 After Knee Arthroscopy: Recovering from Surgery

 Your physical therapist can help you set goals and work toward them.
-But a successful recovery depends on you.
+But a successful recovery depends mostly on you.
 Follow instructions and keep your appointments.

-Types of Physical Therapy
+Types of physical therapy

 To help you heal, your physical therapist may use one or more of the following:

-Weight machines.
+- Weight machines.
 These machines work and strengthen specific muscle groups.

-Closed kinetic chain exercises.
+- Closed kinetic chain exercises.
 These help make your joints stronger and more stable by keeping one part of the body still while the rest of the body is moving.
 Squats are an example of these exercises.

-Aerobic exercises.
+- Aerobic exercises.
 These include biking and walking.
 They strengthen the leg muscles as well as the heart and lungs.

-Electric stimulation (as needed).
+- Electric stimulation (as needed).
 This uses a painless electric current to relieve pain, decrease swelling, and rebuild muscles.

-Ultrasound (as needed).
+- Ultrasound (as needed).
 This uses sound waves to help heal injured tissue.